Am I eligible to participate?

 My project is interdisciplinary.
 How should I identify my department?

 Please choose ONE department that best matches the subject matter of your submitted project, or choose your faculty mentor’s department.
-If your project is most closely aligned with a center or institute, select that center.
+If your project is most closely aligned with a center or institute, or an interdisciplinary program, indicate the name in the appropriate location.

 How will I receive my registration confirmation?